redding/assert/README.md

 ### Runner

 A `Runner` object is responsible for running a suite of tests and firing event callbacks to the `View`.
-Any runner object should take the test suite and view as arguments and should provide a 'run' method that runs the tests and renders the view.
+Any runner object should take the test suite and view as arguments and should provide a "run" method that runs the tests and renders the view.

 ### Context